Ambiguous Persuasion: An Ex-Ante Formulation

-When both players are ambiguity averse with MEU preferences, according to BLL's characterization, the sender can induce the receiver to \textit{always} choose Status Quo by committing to an ambiguous information structure.
-An ambiguous information structure is defined as a set of probabilistic information structures such that any one of them might generate the messages.
-For example, the sender can commit to revealing the state perfectly without specifying which message reveals which state.
-Given any message, if the receiver's interim belief is given by taking both possibilities into account, then he will end up with a fully ambiguous interim belief.
-Taking the Status Quo then becomes interim optimal according to the maxmin criterion.
+When both players have MEU preferences and the receiver chooses their interim optimal action, BLL show that the sender can induce the receiver to \textit{always} choose Status Quo using an ambiguous experiment.
+Specifically, the sender can commit to fully revealing the state but be ambiguous about which message corresponds to which state.
+Upon observing any message, if the receiver take both possibilities into account, their updated belief is fully ambiguous about the state.\footnote{This holds when the receiver applies full Bayesian updating as assumed in BLL.} As a result, under the MEU criterion, taking the Status Quo becomes the receiver's interim optimal given such an updated belief.

-However, the contingent plan of always choosing Status Quo is in fact strictly dominated by the plan of always choosing New according to the receiver's ex-ante preference.
-This is so because for evaluating these two plans at the ex-ante stage, the receiver's minimum expected payoffs given \textit{any} ambiguous information structure are the same as his expected payoffs without any additional information.\footnote{This can be seen by noticing that it is true given any probabilistic information structure.} Recall in that case, the receiver strictly prefers New to Status Quo.
-Therefore, if the receiver is dynamically consistent, then the sender can never induce him to choose this ex-ante dominated contingent plan by committing to an ambiguous information structure.